 We should now see our new billing meter appear back on the Billing Meters home page.

 Now, we have successfully created a billing meter that will begin to send usage data to Stripe.
 This integration is possible in a matter of minutes with no code required.
-For further info, you can also check out our docs.
+For further info, you can also check out our documentation.